makeplans/terms/TOS.md

 <h4>Privacy</h4>

-*The user* submits personal information to *the provider* to be identified as a user with access to *the account*. *The provider* collects personal identifiable information from *the user*: name, e-mail, phone number and ip-address. *The user* accepts that *the provider* can use this information to contact the user with information about *the account* or promotional information about *the service* using the provided contact methods.
+*The user* submits personal information to *the provider* to be identified as a user with access to *the account*. *The provider* collects personal identifiable information from *the user*: name, e-mail, phone number and IP-address. *The user* accepts that *the provider* can use this information to contact the user with information about *the account* or promotional information about *the service* using the provided contact methods.

 Other personal information that can be supplied in *the account* includes:
 * Payment card and legal business information for charging *the client* for using *the service*.
-* Personal identifiable information about *end-customers* for *the client* to use *the service*: name, e-mail, phone number, address, national identification number and ip-address.
+* Personal identifiable information about *end-customers* for *the client* to use *the service*: name, e-mail, phone number, address, date of birth, national identification number and IP-address.
 * Credentials to external services for integrations from *the service* such as third-party CRM-systems or payment processing. *The client* gives *the provider* rights to access and modify the information in the supplied third-party account.
 * Values stored using custom data attributes as set up by *the client*.
-* References to external services such as invoice number or payment id.
+* References to external services such as invoice number, payment id or credit card reference.

 *The client* gives *the provider* access to view data stored in *the account* when investigating problems and improving *the service*.
 Employees of *the provider* with access to viewing data stored in *the account* are bound by confidentiality agreement and are prohibited to share this data. *The client* gives *the provider* rights to modify data in *the account* for technical or performance reasons.